ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var videoLibraryId: Swift.Int64?
 ```

-The ID of the video library that the video belongs to
+The ID of the video library that the video belongs to.

 - Remark: Generated from `#/components/schemas/VideoModel/videoLibraryId`.